jack-thomas/recipes.jackthomas.io/_posts/2023-08-13-mezcal-margarita.md

 ## Source

-I took the "Tommy's Margarita" recipe from *Simonson, Robert (2016) Proper Drink, A* but edited it lightly for mezcal.
+I took the "Tommy's Margarita" recipe from *Simonson, Robert (2016) A Proper Drink* but edited it lightly for mezcal.